- Medical expenses, and

 Institutions like hospitals can be held liable through vicarious liability.
 This legal doctrine holds employers responsible for the negligence of their employees.12

-The compensation you can recover in a wrongful birth claim is different than in normal medical malpractice lawsuits in California.
-In wrongful birth lawsuits, you can only recover losses associated with the birth injury.
+In California wrongful birth lawsuits, you can only recover losses associated with the birth injury.
 This can include:

 - Medical expenses for treating the congenital injury,

-- Costs of specialized care for the injured child,
+- Costs of specialized care for your injured child,

-- Any special equipment the child needs, like a wheelchair,
+- Any special equipment your child needs, like a wheelchair,

-- Home modifications for the child’s disabilities, and
+- Home modifications for your child’s disabilities, and

-- Costs of the child’s specialized education needs.
+- Costs of your child’s specialized education needs.13

 Legal References: